Allaman/nvim/README.md

 #### All other

-All other dependecies are managed by [Mason](https://github.com/williamboman/mason.nvim) and [Mason tool installer](https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim).
+All other dependencies are managed by [Mason](https://github.com/williamboman/mason.nvim) and [Mason tool installer](https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim).
 Tools are installed by running `:MasonToolsInstall` (in `vim.fn.stdpath("data") .. "mason"`).
 [Mason requirements](https://github.com/williamboman/mason.nvim#requirements) must be available on your system.

 For advanced spell checks via [vim-grammarous](https://github.com/rhysd/vim-grammarous) Java 8+ is required